 Vitamin D deficiency is common in people living with HIV.
 This may be due to a combination of the direct effects of HIV on the body and of antiretroviral therapy, both of which can suppress the body’s ability to produce vitamin D.

-Many studies have shown that vitamin D supplementation is safe for people living with HIV and that it can effectively restore sufficient levels of the vitamin.
+Many studies have shown that vitamin D supplementation is safe for individuals living with HIV and that it can effectively restore sufficient levels of the vitamin.